Atlas7/fordworg/visit.md

 ### Opening times

-There are no gates to the park.
-Feel free to come visit anytime.
+There are no gates so feel free to come visit anytime.